Emotional Intelligence

 Key Takeaways

-- Emotional intelligence is vital for making decisions, relationships, communication, and leadership.
+- Emotional intelligence is crucial for the communication process, relationships, decision-making, and leadership.

-- Our company provides services that focus on emotional intelligence and professional development.
+- Our company provides services that focus on emotional intelligence and professional growth.

 Additional Information